 There is no one approach to SEA.
 Rather it embraces a family of approaches (on a continuum of increasing integration of environmental, social and economic considerations) and uses a variety of tools.
-This is in contrast to EIA which tends to follow a single, fixed, prescriptive approach.
+This contrasts with EIA which tends to follow a single, fixed, prescriptive approach.
 SEA extends the aims and principles of EIA further upstream in the decision-making process, beyond the project level, when major alternatives to a project are still possible.
-SEA fills a critical gap left by the relatively codified procedures and process of project-level EIA procedures and processes differ, in that SEA uses much
+It fills a critical gap left by the relatively codified procedures and process of project-level EIA in that SEA uses much more flexible, adaptive and diversified approaches to inform strategic decision-making at the PPP level.
+In other words, there is no single recipe for an SEA.
+Every SEA needs to be tailor made, designed and undertaken in a manner that suits the specific context and needs.
+Indeed, the process design may even need to change during execution of the SEA, e.g., if political circumstances change (elections), unexpected events happen (economic recession, pandemic) or new insights arise that may require different choices (climate projections).
+Such events may provide a reason to reconsider the process and redo a number of SEA steps.
+Good SEA needs to adjust to such apparently erratic but unavoidable occurrences, either when the SEA is a parallel process or is fully integrated into the PPP process (see Figure 1.4).